fauna/serverless-crud/README.md

 # Serverless CRUD

 Serverless service which provides a basic CRUD scaffold.
+This is written in JavaScript.
+[Here is a version written in Python](https://github.com/serverless/examples/tree/master/aws-python-rest-api-with-faunadb).

 ## Installation